supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

-Walter of Acquitaine | Gerald of Bavaria | ~1,500 lines The Life of St. Germain | Heiric of Auxerre | ~3,500 lines Metrical Passion of St. Denis | Hilduin of St. Denis | ~2,000 lines Life of St. Amandus | Milo of Saint-Amand | ~1,800 lines The Paderborn Epic | St. Angilbert (probably) | ~500 lines survive (the original was probably ~2,500 lines) Wars of the City of Paris | Abbo Cernuus | ~1,300 lines
+Walter of Acquitaine | Gerald of Bavaria | ~1,500 lines The Life of St. Germain | Heiric of Auxerre | ~3,500 lines Metrical Passion of St. Denis | Hilduin of St. Denis | ~2,000 lines The Vision of Wetti | Walafrid Strabo | ~900 lines Life of St. Amandus | Milo of Saint-Amand | ~1,800 lines The Paderborn Epic | St. Angilbert (probably) | ~500 lines survive (the original was probably ~2,500 lines) Wars of the City of Paris | Abbo Cernuus | ~1,300 lines